-Kathleen Saunders
+Dawn Colton

-VP Student Affairs and Enrollment Interim Director of Wellness
+Director of Wellness

 Trocaire College

 360 Choate Ave.

 Buffalo, NY 14220

-SaundersK@trocaire.edu
+coltond@trocaire.edu

 In instances where disagreement or cause for concern arises with the Director of Wellness, the student should contact the Vice President of Student Affairs and Enrollment.
 ADA complaints filed against the Director of Wellness should be addressed to: